jamesonstone/mooring/README.md

 #ssh
 ```

+## How to Use

+Check out the `main.go` file for an example of how to call Mooring.

 ### Static

-Mooring performs static analysis on a Dockerfile using string matching and regular expressions, and a policy document to
+Mooring performs static analysis on a Dockerfile using string matching in conjunction with a policy document to
 determine whether a vulnerability is present.

 ### Runtime